copyrite/LwotcMinimalText/XComGame.md

 ## Collector
 Squad members have 33% chance to gain 1 intel on non-human enemy kills while you have full health.
-* Is it actually full health, or not taken damage this mission, or have not been wounded this mission?
+* TODO: Is it actually full health, or not taken damage this mission, or have not been wounded this mission?
+* TODO: Does it apply to the Officer?

 ## Combined Arms
-Allies in Leadership Range deal +1 damage.
+Allies in Leadership range deal +1 damage.

 ## Command
-Give an action to a visible ally. (squadmate? do VIPs count?)
 Give an action to a visible organic squadmate.
-The number of charges is dependent on the officer's rank.
 * {% 1AP ET %}
 * {% CHARGES %}
 * +1 charge if rank is at least Captain.